Habit Change: How to Quit Unhelpful Habits

 Stop putting off taking action, and adapt a mindset of intentional daily action.

 - Use the 5-4-3-2-1 method (5 second rule).
 Count down from 5, and when you reach 1, start the task immediately.
-I learned this hack from the brilliant Mel Robbins and it is so simple yet extremely effective.
+I learned this hack from the brilliant Mel Robbins and it's so simple yet extremely effective.

 - Break large projects and goals into 25-minute hyper-focused work sessions using the Pomodoro Technique.

 - Introduce a “power hour” first thing in the morning.
-This time is reserved only for your most important task.
+This time is reserved only for your most important tasks.

 - Use the “two-minute rule” – If something takes less than two minutes, do it immediately.
 This is great for beating those procrastination monkeys, and encourages you to become used to taking immediate action rather than putting things off for later.